 c.
 1300, agheful "worthy of respect or fear, striking with awe; causing dread," from aghe, an earlier form of awe (n.), + -ful.
 The Old English word was egefull.
-Weakened sense "very bad" is from 1809; weakened sense of "excessively, very great" is by 1818.
-It formerly was occasionally used in a sense "profoundly reverential" (1590s).
+The weakened sense of "very bad" is by 1809; the weakened sense of "excessively, very great" is by 1818.
+It formerly also was occasionally used in a sense of "profoundly reverential" (1590s).

 Entries linking to awful

 c.
 1300, aue, "fear, terror, great reverence," earlier aghe, c.
 1200, from a Scandinavian source, such as Old Norse agi "fright;" from Proto-Germanic *agiz- (source also of Old English ege "fear," Old High German agiso "fright, terror," Gothic agis "fear, anguish"), from PIE *agh-es- (source also of Greek akhos "pain, grief"), from root *agh- (1) "to be depressed, be afraid" (see ail).

 The current sense of "dread mixed with admiration or veneration" is due to biblical use with reference to the Supreme Being.
 To stand in awe (early 15c.) originally was simply to stand awe.

 ["The Lay of Havelok the Dane," c.
 1300]